The 10+ best Prime Day toy deals: Save on Lego, Radio Flyer, Nerf and more

 Hear them laugh like they've never laughed before with this crazy-fun body-bumping game that's similar to bubble soccer.
 Nearly 6,000 shoppers have lived to share a five-star review.
 Two inflatables included, in blue and red.
 Ages 4+.

-Let the littlest ones get in on the building fun with their own amusement park set.
-The larger Duplo blocks are perfect for small hands and the interactive pieces will provide hours and hours of joy.
-Ages 2+.
+Let the littlest ones build their hearts out, making hearts, unicorns, giraffes and other cuties.
+The larger Duplo blocks are perfect for small hands, and they'll play with the figures they create for hours on end.
+Ages 18 months and up.

 Nerf Super Soaker RoboBlaster